-The preliminary post-test analysis of the experimental data on particles spreading indicated that gas injection rate in the pool has strong influence on particle spreading and debris bed formation.
+The preliminary post-test analysis of the experimental data (in the case center-of-pool air injection) on particles spreading indicated that gas injection rate in the pool has strong influence on particle spreading and debris bed formation.
 The effectiveness of particle spreading has been introduced in order to compare the tests between each other.
-Further experimental work is required in order to develop a database on particle spreading in the pool with wide ranges of pool configuration, particle properties and debris release conditions.
-Proper scaling would be helpful for generalization of the data and validation of the models.
-In order to perform new series of tests the existing PDS-P facility is currently under upgrade.